 Health care counselling point Milli

 Open hours: Mon and Thu 12.00 noon – 6.00 p.m., Fri 12 noon – 4.00 p.m.

 Association for Mental Health in Southwest FinlandThe Crisis Centre of TurkuLink redirects to another website

 You can book an appointment with a general practitioner at a health centre for a gynaecological or urological examination.
 You can also book an appointment with a doctor if you need a prescription for contraception or you are considering an abortion.

 The Contraception Clinic serves Turku residents under the age of 25 in matters concerning contraception.
 People older than this may visit the Contraception Clinic on a referral by a doctor, nurse or social worker.
 You may also visit the Contraception Clinic if you are considering a termination of pregnancy.
-The Contraception Clinic is located at the main health centre in Mäntymäki.
+The Contraception Clinic is located in Hämeenkatu 10, 4. floor.